A True Crowd Pleaser: Paneer Makhni

 Instructions

 1. Wash and chop tomatoes.
 Puree the tomatoes in a blender.
-Also grind cashews with very little water, to a smooth paste.
+Grind cashews with very little water to a smooth paste.

-2. If using frozen paneer, defrost and keep in warm water, till used.
-Even fresh paneer, should be kept in warm water, to soften it.
+2. If using frozen paneer, defrost and keep it in warm water until used.
+Keep fresh paneer in warm water to soften it.

-4. Then add the tomato puree.
-Add salt, sugar, red chilly powder and coriander powder.
-Keep flame on medium heat, and let it cook well, till it thickens like a sauce.
-Stir in between
+4. Add the tomato puree.
+Add salt, sugar, red chili powder, and coriander powder.
+Keep the flame on medium heat and cook until it thickens like a sauce.
+Stir occasionally.

-5. After about 15 mins, add tomato paste.
-Stir.
-Then add about a cup of water
+5. After about 15 minutes, add tomato paste and stir.
+Then add about a cup of water.

-6. Now add the cashew paste.
-Cook for another 2-3 mins.
-Add black pepper, garam masala and crushed kasturi methi.
-Check seasoning.
+6. Add the cashew paste.
+Cook for another 2-3 minutes.
+Add black pepper, garam masala, and crushed kasturi methi.
+Check the seasoning.

-7. When the desired consistency of gravy is achieved, remove paneer cubes from warm water, and add to gravy.
-Finish off a with a dollop of fresh cream
+7. When the desired consistency of gravy is achieved, remove paneer cubes from warm water and add them to the gravy.
+Finish with a dollop of fresh cream.

-8. Garnish with green chillies/ginger or chopped coriander leaves and serve warm, with Indian bread or rice.
+8. Garnish with green chilies/ginger or chopped coriander leaves and serve warm with Indian bread or rice.

 Notes